-Lucy lives in a condo at Seacoast Heights with her cat, Henry Jones, and a ghost named George.
+Lucy lives in a condo at Seacoast Heights with her mustached cat, Henry Jones, Jr. and a ghost named George.
 Designing is her passion – and, lately she fears, her downfall.
 In fact, she is certain that her designs have something to do with the fact that she is being followed everywhere.
 Or maybe they have something to do with her recently deceased client and friend, Verona Skurt, who left Lucy a pile of money in her will.
 And when a dead body shows up in her garden, Lucy is sure that The Followers must be after something she is unaware of - like an object secretly sewn into the lining of one of her silk zoot suits.

 Mason meets Verona at an OCD support group and becomes preoccupied with her money, and a jewel-encrusted brooch, the blue dragon, which is worth millions, and which he imagines will somehow make him extraordinary and coax his ex-wife back to him.
 After Verona’s death, he can't stop thinking about the blue dragon and will stop at nothing to uncover it.

-Verona is tired of all the people hanging around because they want something from her, when all she desires is to be left alone, and get some reprieve from her out-of-control life.
-Even her OCD support group is becoming old.
+Verona is tired of all the people hanging around because they think they might get something from her, when all she wants is to be left alone, and have some reprieve from her out-of-control life.
+Even her OCD support group is getting old.

 Verona ultimately becomes deathly ill and passes away.
 But does she really die?
 And what does her death have to do with Lucy’s Followers?
 What would someone resort to, in order to enjoy a calm and solitary existence?
-Following Lucy is a novel about friendship, loneliness, greed, and the occasional Saltzburg Nokerl, told from three different perspectives within the course of the same month.
+Following Lucy is a novel about friendship, loneliness, greed, paranoia, and the occasional Saltzburg Nokerl, told from three different perspectives within the course of the same month.

 An Inevitable Dip with the Usual Suspects: Poems